There is no standard medical definition for precision medicine (also called personalized medicine). So, you may hear this term used in different ways.

 Personal preferences also play a role in some treatment decisions.

-Lifestyle factors and other personal characteristics may also help us to tailor treatments in the future.
+Lifestyle factors and other personal characteristics may also help personalize treatments in the future.
 These topics are under active study.

-Susan G. Komen® in collaboration with BreastCancerTrials.org offers a custom matching service that can help you find a clinical trial that fits your health needs.
-Learn more about this program.
+Susan G. Komen in collaboration with BreastCancerTrials.org offers a custom matching service to help you find a clinical trial that fits your health needs.

 Learn more about clinical trials.